tecunningham/tecunningham.github.io/_drafts/implicit-preferences.md

 Finally the isolation argument has appeared in the literature on human "associative learning," and whether or not the associations that we learn through conditioning are unconscious.
 A typical experiment involves ringing a bell and giving an electric shock.
 After a while people learn to flinch when they hear the bell.
 For a long time psychologists tried to map out the logic of how such associations would form, trying to figure out the rule which governed learning of associations.
 However in the last few decades an argument has been made that these learned associations are not in fact mechanical - there is no simple rule - instead they are more-or-less optimal responses to the environment based on the entirety of the information available, i.e. they are not *isolated* from other knowledge (though the argument isn't usually put in terms of conscious vs unconscious knowledge).
 For example Colgan (1970) told subjects, after they learned an association, that the association is no longer valid ("from now on the bell will not signal an electric shock") and he found that, although this didn't entirely extinguish the flinching, it did cause it to markedly decrease.
 So the flinching is not isolated from your conscious knowledge: the association, at least to some degree, interacts with more abstract knowledge.
 There are many other circumstances where rule-based theories of association-learning have foundered because it turns out that peoples' responses respond to outside considerations.
 De Houwer, Vandorpe and Beckers (2005) say
 > The two types of models can be differentiated ... by manipulating variables that influence the likelihood that people will reason in a certain manner but that should have no impact on the operation of the associative model.
 We have seen that such variables (e.g., instructions, secondary tasks, ceiling effects, nature of the cues and outcomes) do indeed have a huge effect.
 Given these results, it is justified to entertain the belief that participants are using controlled processes such as reasoning and to look for new ways to model and understand these processes.

+Mitchell says:

+> “The results consistently show evidence for skin conductance [effects] only in participants who are aware of the [relationship] ... [a]lthough there are many papers arguing for unaware conditioning, close inspection reveals, in almost all cases, that the measure of conditioning was most likely more sensitive than that of awareness.”

 In retrospect a lot of behavior that was studied in the lab, which was thought to be telling us about the wiring of the animals, actually was telling us about the world outside the animal, because it has turned out that the animals' response is the *optimal* response to the typical circumstances it faces in the world.
 (See also Mitchell et al. (2009) section 4.3.)